erinbedri/Simple-Calculator---JS/README.md

 # Simple Calculator
 This is a simple calculator developed using JS, HTML and CSS.
-It can performs common math operations like addition, deletion, subtraction, multiplication, and division.
+It can perform common math operations like:
+* addition
+* deletion
+* subtraction
+* multiplication
+* division